xixu-me/git-desktop/docs/technical/oauth.md

 # Developer OAuth App

-Because GitHub Desktop uses [OAuth web application flow](https://developer.github.com/v3/oauth/#web-application-flow) to interact with the GitHub API and perform actions on behalf of a user, it needs to be bundled with a Client ID and Secret.
+Because Git Desktop uses [OAuth web application flow](https://developer.github.com/v3/oauth/#web-application-flow) to interact with the GitHub API and perform actions on behalf of a user, it needs to be bundled with a Client ID and Secret.